 This course provides an overview of family structure theories and family systems approaches and applications to counseling.
 This course also examines the historical development of these approaches, the contemporary impact and understanding of these approaches in the counseling field, and the underlying anthropological and philosophical assumptions of these approaches.
 Students will have the opportunity to observe these various approaches, as well to apply them practically through role-play and theoretically through case conceptualization and treatment planning.

-PSY 6213 Group Psychotherapy Techniques (3 credit hours)
+PSY 6293 Philosophy of Interpersonal Relationships (3 credit hours)